pathway27/GTH-Barcelona-Tramoji/README.md

 ## :tada: Why is this so awesome?

-* Time is a precious resource, we plan to save time in the long run.
+* We do a great job at saving our user's precious time, in a visually attractive format.
-* It transcends language by allowing emoji to express your emoji.
+* It transcends the traditional language barries by allowing emoji to express yourself.

 ## :hammer_and_wrench: Installation